jgymf/my_perceptron/README.md

 The hyperbolic tangent function here introduces a high degree of non-linearity in the updating of the weight vector.
 Note, however, that for $\eta \cdot \epsilon(i) X^T_{i\bullet} \to 0 $, Methods 2 and 3 essentially reduce to Method 1.

 ## Applications
+We have applied our implementation to two classic classification problems: determining the severity ("severe" or "not severe") of the eruptions of the Old Faithful geyser (see file "example1.py") and the Iris classification problem (i.e., determining whether a flower is "Iris-setosa" or "Iris-versicolor").